 Plant in full to half day sun in a well-drained soil and give occasional to regular irrigation.
 This has proven to be one of the hardiest of the Mangave cultivars, reportedly growing in locations that experienced temperatures as low as 7° F without requiring any protection.
 This is a nice plant in the rock or succulent garden or used in a decorative container.

-The information about Mangave 'Bad Hair Day' PP30279 displayed on this page is based on research conducted in our nursery library and from online sources we consider reliable.
-We will also relate those observations made of this plant as it grows in our nursery gardens and in other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone who has additional information, particularly when they share cultural information that would aid others in growing it.
+The information about Mangave 'Bad Hair Day' PP30279 that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |